Lightweight WordPress Analytics: I Measured Them All

 That sounds like it should be light.
 It is not.

-In a separate article I documented PageSpeed drops between 20 and 67 points after installing Site Kit, with one user reporting their score dropped from 86 to 19.
-Google's own support docs acknowledge "a slight impact on performance."
-The reality is anything but slight.
+In a separate article I documented PageSpeed drops between 20 and 67 points after installing Site Kit.
+One user watched their score fall from 86 to 19.
+Google's own support docs call it "a slight impact on performance."
+Slight is not the word.

 - The plugin .zip is 5.1 MB.